Creative & Professional Writing

 Master of Fine Arts

-Over the course of two years and three months, students will work toward completing a thesis of at least 100 pages of prose or 48 pages of poetry, an annotated bibliography of at least 40 works, and at least 20 pages of thesis essay.
-For the program applicant, this detailed graduation plan timeline should answer the question, “What am I getting myself into?”
-For the enrolled student, it should answer the question, “Am I on the right track?”
+Over the course of two years and three months, students complete a thesis of at least 100 pages of prose or 48 pages of poetry, along with an annotated bibliography of at least 40 works and a minimum of 20 pages of thesis essay.
+This structured timeline is designed to help applicants understand the full scope of the program expectations and what they are committing to, while also supporting enrolled students in tracking progress and ensuring they remain on course toward successful completion.

 • Summer Application